 7.153 The counter mix is an absolute limit on the number of Dummies that may be in play at any given time, but the counters may be reused as needed.

-7.154 Play Note: the players should do their best to pretend their Dummies are conducting legitimate business, appearing to suffer attrition and 'sponsoring' Auxiliary activities.
+7.154 Play Note: the players should do their best to pretend their Dummies are conducting legitimate business, appearing to suffer attrition and so forth.

 7.2 INTERDICTION